morpho-org/vault-v2/README.md

 The curator's role is to curate the vault, meaning setting risk limits, gates, allocators, fees.
 Only one address can have this role.

-Some actions of the curator are timelockable.
+Curator actions that can safely be timelocked are timelockable.
 Once the timelock has passed, the action can be executed by anyone.

 It can: